-Steven Bosacker directs the Urban & Regional Policy Program (URP) for the German Marshall Fund of the United States (GMF).
+Steven Bosacker directs the GMF Cities program for the German Marshall Fund of the United States (GMF).
 The urban portfolio supports local-level policymakers and practitioners in North America and Europe by facilitating the transatlantic exchange of knowledge for building inclusive, sustainable, and globally engaged cities.

 Before joining GMF, Steven was the Principal for Public Sector & Partnerships at Living Cities, where he focused on finding and furthering promising practices in large city governments to get better results for low-income people.
 The public sector innovation portfolio included projects such as the City Accelerator, Civic Tech & Data Collaborative, and Racial Equity Here, an initiative devoted to operationalizing racial equity in city government operations.
 Living Cities, in partnership with Governing magazine, also advanced an integrated, collaborative framework for building innovative urban futures called Equipt to Innovate.

 Until 2012, Bosacker served as the City Coordinator for the City of Minneapolis where he championed accountability and transparency in services across municipal government.
 He was instrumental in advancing public-private cooperation including the development of the Minneapolis Downtown Improvement District and oversaw the implementation of Minneapolis 311.
 Bosacker also created Results Minneapolis, a comprehensive management system that drove and tracked progress on the City’s long-term goals.

 Bosacker began his public service career in the office of U.S. Congressman Tim Penny as a legislative assistant on education and labor issues, eventually rising to the position of Chief of Staff.